theflowong/samstewart.github.io/_drafts/lie-groups-and-hamilitonian-systems.md

 We can dualize the whole picture and obtain a connection between the adjoint representation and the Lie-Poisson structure on g*.

 Q: why would we ever bother to take the dual of a vector space?
 Seems like a type system in mathematics.
+Q: why is the adjoint action so important?
+Q: why do we care about a representation a Lie group in its own Lie algebra
+Q: what is the moral of symmetries reducing the order of equations?

+Ex: harmonic oscillator with H = 1/2 (p^2 + q^2).

+Corresponds to a vector field that generates circles.

 Leaves of the foliation of g* via Poisson bracket are precisely the orbits of the co-adjoint action Ad* g.

+Reducing the order of a Hamiltonian system:

+Noether's theorem tells us that if we have a conserved quantity (first integral) P(x, t) then we have an infinitismal symmetry corresponding to v_p = w.
+In other words, conserved quantities generate symmetries.

+What's more, we can reduce the order of the system by two when we find conserved quantities.

+Q: why is this?
+We are essentially finding symmetries of the level set?

+A function P(x, t) is a conserved quantity (first integral) if it satisfies

+\partial P / \partial_t P + { P, H } = 0

+or just {P, H} = 0 (and obeys the time translational symmetry).

+"Solving by quadrature" just means integrating.

+Prolongation allows us to reconstruct full symmetry group from a vector field.

+In general, it suffices to check invariance under infinitismal symmetry when we are searching for symmetry groups.

+Invariance under infinitisimal generator of prolongation of vector fields is how we define a symmetry.

+We can reduce the order of a system by quadrature when we have a first integral (conserved quantity).

+One can rephrase the reduction theory by considering quotient manifolds M/G.

+Normal subgroups correspond to symmetries?
+We want Lie algebras that are solvable (ascending chain of normal subgroups).

+Def: Hamiltonian action

+P_1, ...
+Poisson bracket can be written in terms of the other quantities (induces a kind of Frobenius condition on the infinitismal generators?)

+Regular action means reduction to one dimensional system on the quotient manifold.

+Hamiltonian symmetry group if conserved (distinguished coordinate) under the flow.
+We can use these symmetries to reduce the order of the equations.

+The idea of a distinguished coordinate or first integral is simply that we are on a level curve of the system.

+## 01/28/2016

+Read section on Hamiltonian group actions.

+Whenever a system has a an abelian Hamilitonian group of symmetries, you can always reduce the dimension by 2r.

+Hamiltonian group symmetry -> vector field has potential function which is itself a first integral (conserved quantity).

+Def: momentum map

+Take the first integrals for a Hamiltonian symmetry group G and make point in dual g*.
+Call this P : M -> g* the momentum map.

+Q: why do we care about the momentum map?
+Q: Why do we care about g* and (g*)*?
+Q: How does the theorem with the commutative diagram work?

+Momentum map has level sets.

+Def: residual symmetry group
+Set of groups that level a particular level set of the momentum map fixed.

+Theorem:

+If L_\alpha and G_\alpha are the level sets and residual group for \alpha, then we can solve the system on L_\alpha / G_\alpha and then extrapolate to obtain the full solution.